|

 - The First Settler in Union Township

-- Thomas Dick Settles in Marshall, Establishes a School, and Founds the
+- Thomas Dick Settles in Marshall, Establishes a

-Presbyterian Church of That Neighborhood
+School, and Founds the Presbyterian Church of That

-- Sinking Springs and Vicinity Receives Additional Inhabitants in the
+- Sinking Springs and Vicinity Receives Additional

-Suiter, James Williams, Jacob Roads, David Evans,
+John Fulk, George Suiter, James Williams, Jacob

-Jacob Fisher, Abraham Boyd, Peter Stultz, Dr. John
+Roads, David Evans, Jacob Fisher, Abraham Boyd,

-Benj.
+Henry Countryman and Rev. Benj.
 Van Pelt. |

-Chapter XVIII |
+CHAPTER XVIII - |

 - William and Bigger Head and